alexeilebedev/openacr/txt/amc.md

 violates the post-condition, which makes the calling code statically unanalyzable.
 That's why our approach is to construct lists or priority queues of "todo" items in a process, and then process them with a well-defined loop or step.
 This forces distinct cases to be enumerated by some state field or an enum, and collects the code for processing the distinct cases into one place, making it possible to think about post-conditions again.

 `Amc` loads about 100 ssim tables.
-The full list can be obtained with `acr_in amc`.
+The full list can be obtained with `acr_in amc` and appears at the end of this document.
 The exact actual `amc` input can be printed with `acr_in amc -data`.
 About 20% of these tables are responsible for 80% of the generated code, the rest deal with finer details.